connectwithprakash/dsa-coding/one_last_mile/coding_problems/trees/binary_tree_right_side_view.md

 ---

-The solution beautifully demonstrates problem decomposition - building complex solutions from simpler ones.
-Reusing level order traversal and taking the last element is elegant and shows how understanding fundamental algorithms enables solving variations efficiently.
+The solution effectively demonstrates problem decomposition - building complex solutions from simpler ones.
+Reusing level order traversal and taking the last element is straightforward and shows how understanding fundamental algorithms enables solving variations efficiently.
 The key insight that left children can be visible when there are no right children at that depth makes this more than just "follow the right path."